-University Seminar (GEN 1101) is a foundational course for first-year students designed to help them be more successful at Howard Payne University.
+University Seminar (GEN 1101) is a foundational course for first-year students designed to give them the tools necessary to be more successful at Howard Payne University.
 A framework for Christian learning is explored in an interactive small-group format in which the instructor also serves as the student's academic advisor and mentor.
 GEN 1101 will be offered during the fall and spring semesters.

 University Seminar uses alternative assessment methods for all first-time incoming students.
-First-time first-year students are required to take the course.
+All first-time first-year students are required to take the course, regardless of the number of dual credit hours taken in high school.
 Students transferring to Howard Payne University with less than 24 semester hours completed are required to complete the course.
-Transfer students who have taken a similar course are exempted from the HPU course.
+Transfer students who have taken a similar course or who have completed more than 24 hours at another institution are exempted from the HPU course.

-Students required to complete FUL 1301 Foundations of University Life due to their Provisional Admission Status will not be required to complete GEN 1101 University Seminar.
+Students required to complete GEN 1301 Foundations of University Life due to their Provisional Admission Status will not be required to complete GEN 1101 University Seminar.